rootoor-dev/Learn-to-program/README.md

 # HOW TO ?

 ## New Languages I Want to Learn
 This document outlines how I learned to program in various languages and the time it took me to master them.
-I am a programmer with experience in **C, C++, Java, Web technologies (PHP, HTML5, CSS3, Sass), JavaScript, R, and Python**.
+I am a programmer with 1 to 5 years experience in **C, C++, Java, Web technologies (PHP, HTML5, CSS3, Sass), JavaScript, R, and Python**.
 However, new and exciting programming languages continue to emerge, and I am eager to learn them through self-teaching.

 I believe that thoroughly studying the official documentation is the best way to acquire accurate information and learn a language effectively.
 Below, I will share my approach to learning new programming languages and the strategies I use to master them.